pablomics-004/H_contortus_Transcriptomics/README.md

 ## Requirements Specification

 **Functional Requirements**
-- The pipeline must assemble transcriptome data from raw RNA-seq reads.

 - It must quantify transcript expression and perform differential expression analysis.
 - It must annotate genes and provide biological context for differentially expressed transcripts.
 - It must generate reproducible scripts for all steps of the workflow.